St. Teresa Secondary School: Teaching team

 The teaching skills of the teachers were demonstrated in the external school review (ESR) held by the Education Bureau (EDB), with a recording of the lessons for the professional training of teachers in Hong Kong at the EDB seminars.
 Disciplines include English, Mathematics, Science, career planning, school ethos, student support, school-based textbook design and curriculum planning.
 There is also teacher of the Hong Kong FlippEducators Association who serve in the school and implement Flipped classroom.

 The teaching team also organized competitions on different subjects and invited primary schools in Kowloon City District and Yau Tsim Mong District to participate.

 Class structure

 In St. Teresa Secondary School, there are four classes in F.1 through F.6, some of which are split into smaller groups.

 All classes are named after Confucian or Christian virtues, which are: Love (愛), Filial Devotion (孝), Respect for elder brothers (悌) and Loyalty (忠).
 Before 2015, there were six classes in each form, and thus Honesty (信) and Ritual (禮) were also used.

 House system

 Recently the four houses in St. Teresa Secondary School are named after Catholic saints.
-From 2016 to present, the houses are St. Agnes House, St. Cecilia House, St. Catherine House and St. Faustina House.
+From 2016 to present, the houses are St. Agnes House, St. Cecilia House, St. Catherine House (named for Saint Catherine of Sweden) and St. Faustina House.